acend/website-hugo/site/content/en/trainings/argocd.md

 main_text: "GitOps is a natural extension of Infrastructure-as-Code and Continuous Delivery with a focus on using Git as the single source of truth for your system.
 Changes to infrastructure and applications are made declaratively via a Git repository, with an automated process ensuring that the current state of your system reflects the state of the repository.\n\n
-This one-day training in German or English offers a practical and clearly understandable introduction to GitOps using Argo CD, the de facto standard on Kubernetes."
+This one-day training in German or English offers a practical and clearly understandable introduction to GitOps using Argo CD on Kubernetes."

 accordion:
     enable : true